tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 Not everyone's experience and perspective is the same, but from this quick survey, it seems this topic hits close to home for many tech writers.
 Both the product overview and getting started tutorial are among the most challenging to write, and their presence or absence in documentation can make a huge difference.
 For this reason, I think it's worthwhile to explore these topics with more depth and analysis here.

 In contrast to other sections that outline best practices, I'll approach these topics from more of an inverse angle.
 I devote the bulk of this section to exploring reasons why overviews and getting-started tutorials are so poor, the causes that threaten the best practices for this topic.
+It's by exploring these causes that we can find ways around them and adhere to the best practices for these content types.

 In the next topic, [Reasons why product overviews are often minimal or nonexistent](docapis_reasons_for_anemic_overviews.html), I'll explain some reasons why product overviews often fail the user.